-After long careers as soldier and nurse, Peter & Jane buy a few sheep paddocks by the Black Birch Stream in the Awatere Valley and establish 20 acres of Sauvignon Blanc, from scratch.
+After long careers as soldier and nurse, we bought a sheep paddock by the Black Birch Stream in the Awatere Valley and established 20 acres of Sauvignon Blanc from scratch.

-They set about learning how to manage a vineyard.
+1999 to 2002 we then set about learning how to manage a vineyard.
 To help fund the venture Peter would often be working in Wellington during the week leaving Jane to train the 22,000 new vines on her own.
-They would work together all weekend spending the night in their old caravan.
+We would work together all weekend spending the night in our old caravan.
+The rugged life!

-After two modest harvests the new crop was completely destroyed by a late spring frost with no grape income for another 18 months and more travel for Peter.
-Facing the reality of the hardship in operating a vineyard we faced the possibility of giving up.
-However, the story took a different turn and the hope of realizing our dream was renewed.
-In 2003 our son Simon Clark joined the team after completing his BVO and working vintages in Australia, Germany and New Zealand.
+After two modest harvests the 2003 crop was completely destroyed by a late spring frost with no grape income for another 18 months and more travel for Peter.
+Facing the reality of the hardship operating a vineyard, we faced the possibility of giving up.
+However, the story took a different turn and hopes of realising our dream were renewed.
+In 2003 our son Simon joined the team after completing his BVO and working vintages in Australia, Germany and New Zealand.

 We relocated an old villa from Blenheim to the vineyard and achieved Sustainable Wine Growing New Zealand accreditation.

-We move into our villa and make the winery our home.
+After 4 years of renovating, we finally move into our villa and make the vineyard our home.

-We install two ‘wind machines’ for frost protection and to begin expanding the vineyard to its current size: 10 ha (25 acres) Sauvignon Blanc, 2 ha (5 acres) Pinot Gris and almost 1ha (2 acres) Riesling.
+We install fans for frost protection and begin expanding the vineyard to its current size: 10 ha (25 acres) Sauvignon Blanc, 2 ha (5 acres) Pinot Gris and almost 1ha (2 acres) Riesling.

-We convert our entire crop into our own wine.
-With 12,000 cases and a global recession we had to get better at selling.
+We convert our entire crop into our own wine label.
+With 12,000 cases and a global recession we had to get better at selling fast.
 By early 2009 the gamble paid off with major new export customers in the USA and Australia and a growth in sales in New Zealand.